kuhumcst/cuphic/README.md

 Functions can be useful in certain tricky situations, but you should also be able to see the value of using Cuphic for doing most of your Hiccup transformations.

 In cases where you need to _postprocess_ the bound values, using a function does become necessary.
-Fortunately, wrapping an existing Cuphic template with `(fn [{:syms [...]}] ...)` is enough to let you do function calls inside it.
+Fortunately, wrapping an existing Cuphic pattern with `(fn [{:syms [...]}] ...)` is enough to let you do function calls inside it.

 More examples
 -------------